-At our firm, we can advise you on how these important variables will help you take advantage of tax savings when selling your business, and how best to invest the profits to ensure your long term financial security.
+At our firm, we can advise you on how these important variables will help you take advantage of tax savings when selling your business, and how to go about investing the profits.

 Develop an exit plan.
 Create a personal financial plan.
 Formalize a buy-sell succession plan.

 At our firm, we analyze these and other important variables that will help you determine the available funds for your retirement income needs.